tek/proteome/README.md

 When starting replace mode, all marked lines are loaded into a scratch buffer.
 When this buffer is saved, the modified lines will be written to the corresponding files.

-If a line is left empty, it will be deleted.
+If a line is left empty, it will be deleted, along with the line taking its place, if both surrounding lines are either whitespace or the buffer edge.

 # Buffers